-In Canada, a visit to the beach doesn’t just mean ice cream, chilling out in the sun, and a bracing dip in the ocean.
-If you’re lucky, it might also include a bear encounter, a windswept walk amid driftwood, and a chance to lob a snowball rather than a pebble into the surf.
+In Canada, a visit to the beach doesn’t just mean ice cream, basking in the sun and a bracing dip in the ocean.
+If you’re lucky, it might also include a bear encounter, a windswept walk amid driftwood and a chance to lob a snowball rather than a pebble into the surf.

 Best wilderness beach

 With a reputation for tempestuous weather and tricky access, northern Vancouver Island in British Columbia excels in wild, lonesome beaches.
 The 1.6-mile (2.5km) trail to San Josef Bay starts at the end of a 43-mile (70km) unpaved logging road from Port Hardy.
 When the forest finally parts, you’ll be delivered onto a windswept expanse of crashing surf and forested sea stacks where bushes and trees have been contorted by fierce Pacific storms.